Estimated reading time: 6 minutes

-It hasn’t been that long ago when the only option for businesses to market to customers was by mailing promotional materials.
+It wasn’t that long ago when the only option for businesses to market to customers was by mailing promotional materials.

 Remember the old Rolodex card files?

-This is how businesses stored customer contact information.
-I’m sure there are many businesses that still use this paper tracking system.
+This is how businesses store customer contact information.
+I’m sure many businesses still use this paper tracking system.

-The world has changed since then and the way businesses communicate with their customers has changed.
+The world has changed since then, and how businesses communicate with their customers has changed.

-You may use technology to send mass mailings to customers for promoting a new product or service.
+You may use technology to send mass mailings to customers to promote a new product or service.

-Many organizations now develop an email marketing strategy because the use of technology can save precious time and valuable resources that would otherwise be spent on paper and postage.
+Many organizations now develop an email marketing strategy because technology can save precious time and valuable resources that would otherwise be spent on paper and postage.